schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Storied Adaptation

-A material housekeeping cleaner scrapes a staircase at a aerary.
+A material housekeeping cleaner scrapes a staircase at an aerary.

 ## Handheld Balls